Go to the Students section

 All plastic bottles, drink cups, packaging and Tetra Packs can be placed in any mixed recycling bin across all campuses and halls, with the exception of black bin liners, crisp packets, polystyrene foam and hard/brittle plastic such as storage boxes.

 Used spill kits and contaminated rags are a hazardous waste.
 They must be stored in a sealed plastic container in a well-ventilated area.
-They cannot be disposed of in the recycling bins, landfill bins or skips.
+They cannot be disposed of in the recycling bins, last resort (general waste) bins or skips.

 Used spill kits and rags are disposed of as a hazardous waste.